jinlab-washu/Bio5488-Genomics/Assignments/A03/Assignment3.md

 **Question 5**

-What is the percent of unique reads out of total mapped reads as well as the percent of multi-mapped out of total mapped reads for both hg38 and CHM13?
+What is the percent of uniquely mapped reads out of total mapped reads as well as the percent of multi-mapped out of total mapped reads for both hg38 and CHM13?
 Provide an explanation for any differences you observe in either rate between the two assemblies.